slotlifter/slotlifter.github.io/README.md

 # SlotLifter

-This is the repository that contains source code for [SlotLifter website](https://slotlifter.github.io) adapted from the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for [SlotLifter website](https://slotlifter.github.io) adapted from the [Nerfies website](https://nerfies.github.io) and [SceneDiffuser](https://scenediffuser.github.io).

 # Website License